History of the Jews in Philadelphia: Post World War II

-In 1964, the Six Million Jewish Martyrs statue, the first public memorial in the United States in remembrance of the Holocaust, was unveiled at 16th Street and Benjamin Franklin Parkway.
+In 1964, the Six Million Jewish Martyrs sculpture, the first public memorial in the United States in remembrance of the Holocaust, was unveiled at 16th Street and Benjamin Franklin Parkway.
 In 2018, The Horwitz-Wasserman Holocaust Memorial Plaza was unveiled at the same site.

+Philadelphia's Jewish community numbered 350,000 by 1976, making it the third largest Jewish community in the country.
+In January 1976, Israel's prime minister Yitzchak Rabin visited Philadelphia on the first stop of an 11-day U.S. tour where he visited the Liberty Bell, and addressed 3,000 people at the Academy of Music.

 In 1976, Mikveh Israel moved to Independence Mall, close to its original site, together with the National Museum of American Jewish History.
 The building opened on July 4, 1976, the Nation's Bicentennial.
 In August 2010, the National Museum of American Jewish History moved to new building at 5th and Market Streets.
 The synagogue is now the sole inhabitant of the current building.
 The former exhibit space is now the Social Hall, decorated with paintings dating from the 1700s to the present from the Archives.
 There is also an exhibit in the lobby.